MarkusBordihn/BOs-Lobby/README.md

+# 🏝 Lobby, Fishing and Mining Dimension (1.18.1 - Deprecated)

 [![Lobby, Fishing and Mining Dimension Downloads](http://cf.way2muchnoise.eu/full_567798_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/lobby)
 [![Lobby, Fishing and Mining Dimension Versions](http://cf.way2muchnoise.eu/versions/Minecraft_567798_all.svg)](https://www.curseforge.com/minecraft/mc-mods/lobby)

-# 🏝 Lobby, Fishing and Mining Dimension

 Provides a easy to use lobby (with an underground maze), fishing and optimized mining dimension for you and your friends.